-'Ovulation' is the process of an egg being released from an ovary and this happens 12-16 days before her next period starts.
+'Ovulation' is the process of an egg being released from an ovary and this happens 12-16 days before your next period starts.

-'Fertile days' are the days during a woman's menstrual cycle, leading up to and including the day of ovulation, when she has the ability to become pregnant if she has unprotected sex.
+'Fertile days' are the days during a woman's menstrual cycle, leading up to and including the day of ovulation, when you have the ability to become pregnant if you have unprotected sex.

 When are the highest and lowest chances of getting pregnant?

 The most fertile days each cycle when you have the best chance of getting pregnant from unprotected sex, are the day of ovulation and the day before – these are the 2 days of ‘peak fertility’.
 However, due to the fact that sperm can survive for several days in a woman's body during her fertile time there are also a few days before this when you also have an opportunity to get pregnant – these are the days of ‘high fertility’.
 Outside this ‘fertility window’ of about 6 days, the chances of getting pregnant are low.

 Which method is more accurate?